zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 Asset Services
 ----------------

-Account services provide an asset-related interface.
-Currently there is one interface: ``getInfo-Asset``.
+Asset services provide an asset-related interface: ``getInfo-Asset``.

-The ``getInfo-Asset`` interface is used to obtain the specified asset information of the specified account.
+The ``getInfo-Asset`` interface is used to get the specified asset information of the specified account.

 The method to call this interface is as follows: